rema-salman/ehealth-system/README.md

 # Run the client & server with concurrently with auto-saving
 npm run start:dev

-# Run the Nest server only
+# Run the Nest server
 npm run start

 # Client runs on http://localhost:3000